MobilityData/gtfs.org/docs/en/getting_started/features/overview.md

+---
+title: GTFS Schedule Features
+description: Discover the capabilities of GTFS Schedule by familiarizing yourself with its features.
+---

 # GTFS Schedule Features

 As the GTFS Reference format evolves to meet the current needs of transit systems, its functions can become increasingly complex.
 The **GTFS Features** are intended to provide a clear and definitive explanation of functionalities enabled by the GTFS Reference format.
 This helps transit agencies, vendors, consumers and researchers understand the capabilities of GTFS and answer the question: **What can I do with GTFS?**